 Let’s look at each of them in more detail:

-A bug is an issue with a solution of some sort, for example when you try to enter a to-do in your productivity app and it crashes.
+A bug is an issue with a solution of some sort, for example when you try to enter a task in your digital to-do list app and it crashes.

 Bug fixes are often considered a higher priority than features because they represent risks and delays.
 Some bugs will be less damaging to the product and can potentially wait longer to be resolved, although the general rule is to deal with them sooner to prevent any future complications.